Things To Do Alone in London: 21 Activities To Try on Your Own

 You can go for a wander along the River Thames.
 Here you’ll have a chance to admire famous London attractions such as the Houses of Parliament and Elizabeth Tower as well as catch a glimpse of the iconic dome of St Paul’s Cathedral.

-Take a Walking Tour of the City of London
+10. Take an Official Walking Tour of the City of London

 When you book a spot on a London walking tour, you’ll not only explore London in all of its glory, but you’ll also have an expert guide and can interact with others.